 China and Japan: Traditional and Contemporary "Silk Roads"

-Students are strongly encouraged to take a Japanese or Chinese language course for four credits in addition to this program.
+Students are encouraged to take a Japanese or Chinese language course for 4 credits in addition to this program.

-Fields of Studyart history cultural studies education international studies literature philosophy
+Fields of Studyart history international studies philosophy study abroad

 Location and Schedule